David Kramer (soccer)

-David Kramer (born August 1, 1972 in Cupertino, California) is a retired American soccer goalkeeper who played professionally in the USISL and Major League Soccer.
+David Kramer (born August 1, 1972) is an American retired soccer goalkeeper who played professionally in the USISL and Major League Soccer.
 He is currently Director of Soccer and Business Development for Real Colorado Edge Soccer Club.
 He was the 1994 ISAA Goalkeeper of the Year.

 Youth

-Kramer grew up in Mountain View, California and attended Fresno State where he played on the men’s soccer team.
+Kramer grew up in Mountain View, California and attended Fresno State where he played on the men's soccer team.
 In 1994, Kramer earned first team All American recognition and was honored as the ISAA Goalkeeper of the Year.

 Professional

 After graduating from college, Kramer signed with the Monterey Bay Jaguars of USISL.
 In 1995, his rookie season, he was named the All Western Division goalkeeper of the year.
-That season, the Jaguars went to the USISL semi-finals before falling 4-3 in overtime to the Minnesota Thunder.
+That season, the Jaguars went to the USISL semi-finals before falling 4–3 in overtime to the Minnesota Thunder.

 In February 1996, the Los Angeles Galaxy of Major League Soccer (MLS) drafted Kramer in the second round (14th overall) of the first MLS draft.
-He was the Galaxy’s starting goalkeeper as the team ran to MLS Cup 1996 where they fell to D.C.
+He was the Galaxy's starting goalkeeper as the team ran to MLS Cup 1996 where they fell to D.C.
 United.
-Kramer’s second year with the team did not go as well as his first.
-On June 2, 1997, the Galaxy waived Kramer after only nine games with the team sitting at 3-6.
+Kramer's second year with the team did not go as well as his first.
+On June 2, 1997, the Galaxy waived Kramer after only nine games with the team sitting at 3–6.
 He finished the season with the Colorado Foxes.

 The San Jose Clash then signed Kramer and he played 12 games of the 1997 season with them.
-He remained the team’s starting goalie for most of the 1998 season (with backup goalie Andy Kirk starting a few games that year), but suffered a shoulder injury only eight games into the 1999 season.
+He remained the team's starting goalie for most of the 1998 season (with backup goalie Andy Kirk starting a few games that year), but suffered a shoulder injury only eight games into the 1999 season.
 Backup goalie Joe Cannon took the job and kept it even after Kramer's shoulder healed.
 The Clash then traded Kramer to the Colorado Rapids at the end of the season.
 Kramer remained with the Rapids through the end of 2002, but was replaced, once again, by Joe Cannon when Cannon moved to the Rapids.